Dani Nieto: Espanyol

 Nieto was born in Calvià, Mallorca, Balearic Islands.
-He graduated from RCD Espanyol's youth setup after playing with local club RCD Mallorca from ages 14–16, and made his senior debut with the reserves of the former in the 2010–11 season, scoring 15 goals in Tercera División.
+He graduated from Espanyol's youth setup after playing with local club Mallorca from ages 14–16, and made his senior debut with the reserves of the former in the 2010–11 season, scoring 15 goals in Tercera División.

-On 30 June 2011, Nieto moved straight to Segunda División after signing a one-year loan deal with Girona FC.
-He played his first match as a professional on 26 August, coming on as a late substitute in a 1–4 home loss against Elche CF.
+On 30 June 2011, Nieto moved straight to Segunda División after signing a one-year loan deal with Girona.
+He played his first match as a professional on 26 August, coming on as a late substitute in a 1–4 home loss against Elche.

-Nieto scored his first professional goal on 24 September, netting the last in a 4–2 home win over UD Las Palmas.
+Nieto scored his first professional goal on 24 September, netting the last in a 4–2 home win over Las Palmas.
 He finished the campaign with eight starts and 1,088 minutes of action, as the Catalans narrowly avoided relegation.

 Alcorcón / Eibar

-On 4 August 2012, Nieto cut ties with Espanyol and subsequently joined AD Alcorcón also of the second level.
-However, after starting only once with the Madrid side, he moved to FC Barcelona B on 12 July of the following year.
+On 4 August 2012, Nieto cut ties with Espanyol and subsequently joined Alcorcón also of the second tier.
+However, after starting only once with the Madrid side, he moved to Barcelona B on 12 July of the following year.

-On 31 July 2014, Nieto signed for SD Eibar, recently promoted to La Liga– his €75,000 transfer fee was the club's record signing.
+On 31 July 2014, Nieto signed for Eibar, recently promoted to La Liga– his €75,000 transfer fee was the club's record signing.
 He made his debut in the competition on 30 August, replacing Ander Capa in the 62nd minute of a 1–2 defeat at Atlético Madrid.

 Later career

-On 24 August 2015, Nieto terminated his link at the Ipurua Municipal Stadium.
-Two days later, he joined Superleague Greece side Xanthi F.C. for an undisclosed fee.
+On 24 August 2015, Nieto terminated his contract at the Ipurua Municipal Stadium.
+Two days later, he joined Super League Greece side Xanthi for an undisclosed fee.

-On 24 January 2017, free agent Nieto signed a two-and-a-half-year contract with CD Numancia.
+On 24 January 2017, free agent Nieto signed a two-and-a-half-year contract with Numancia.

-In January 2023, Nieto joined CD Atlético Baleares until the end of the season after terminating his contract at Racing de Ferrol.
+In January 2023, Nieto joined Atlético Baleares until the end of the season after terminating his contract at Racing de Ferrol.

 In September 2024, Nieto joined Venezuelan Segunda División club Academia Anzoátegui.